Korean, Edit

 ⑴ 1st.
 Entering blastocoel stage, blastocoel forms toward animal pole

 ⑵ 2nd.
-TGF-β mRNA (Vg1, VegT) from vegetal pole diffuses upward through space between shell and vegetal pole
+TGF-β mRNA (Vg1, VegT) diffuses upward through space between shell and vegetal pole

 ③ 2nd - 3rd.
-Activin, Derriere, Nodal (Xnr, Xenopus nodal-related) translated by VegT
+Under the action of VegT, activin, Derriere, and Nodal (Xnr, Xenopus nodal-related) begin to be translated.

 ⑷ 4th - 1st.
 General mesoderm cells